 Colleen @ < dccheese at gmail dot com > or Jill @ < mncheese at gmail dot com > (Replacing at and dot with @ and .).

 Unless otherwise indicated, all text and photographs are (c) Jill Lewis/Colleen Levine, cheeseandchampagne.com, 2008-2013.
 Please contact us to inquire about one-time use licenses or photography services.
+While we appreciate the sharing of our photos and posts on social media, please note that they may not be shared without proper attribution and a link back to the original post.

 We accept cheese, wine and related products for review consideration, but reviews are not guaranteed.
 All opinions are our own.
 The vast majority of cheeses we post about are purchased by us at our local cheese shops.
 If cheese/products have been provided for review purposes, or we have been comped to attend an event, that fact is clearly noted in our post.
 Giveaway prizes are often provided by and shipped directly to the winner from the sponsoring publisher/company.
 Sponsored posts or any other compensation received will be clearly disclosed in our posts pursuant to FTC guidelines.